The Intrinsic Communication in Power Systems: A New Perspective to Understand Synchronization Stability: Power Networks and Channel Dynamics

 where the prefix $\Delta$ and subscript $0$ denote the perturbation and equilibrium of a dynamic variable, and $F$ is a low pass filter

-The channel-frequency shift only applies on the transmitting end which induces asymmetry in base-band signal propagation, as is clear to see from (\ref{eq_pert}).
-The angle perturbation $\Delta \vartheta_m^*$ at the receiving end $m$ affects the complex power $\Delta \hat S_{mn}$ instantaneously, whereas the angle perturbation $\Delta \vartheta_n$ at the transmitting end $n$ passes through a low-pass filter $F$ before affecting $\Delta \hat S_{mn}$.
-Thus the bandwidth of $F$ sets the limit speed of base-band traffics on the channel.
-The bandwidth of $F$ is determined by the carrier frequency $\omega_0$ as well as the channel parameter $a$.
+The detailed derivation of \equref{eq_pert} and \equref{eq_filter} can be found in \appendixref{Appendix:ChannelBandwidth}.
+It is clear from (\ref{eq_pert}) that a channel induces asymmetry in base-band signal propagation.
+The angle perturbation $\Delta \vartheta_m$ at the receiving end $m$ affects the complex power $\Delta S_{mn}$ instantaneously, whereas the angle perturbation $\Delta \vartheta_n$ at the transmitting end $n$ passes through a low-pass filter $F$ before affecting $\Delta S_{mn}$ \footnote{Just be careful that $\Delta S_{mn}$ with $n=m$ also satisfies \equref{eq_pert}, i.e., $\Delta S_{mm} = S_{mm0}(\Delta {\vartheta_m}^{\!\!\!\!\!*} + F \cdot \Delta {\vartheta_m})$.
+This gives the self-complex power at bus $m$.}.
+Thus we defined the \textit{channel bandwidth} as

-Within the channel bandwidth, the channel gain $g$ responds almost instantaneously to $\varpi$.
-In such a case, we can ignore the dynamic part of $g$ by letting $\dot g = 0$ in (\ref{eq_gain_diff}) which yields
+The channel bandwidth identifies the limit speed of power transfer and angle synchronization on the channel.
+Within the channel bandwidth, the dynamic channel gain $g$ responds almost instantaneously to $\varpi$.
+In such a case, $g$ can be approximated by letting $dg/dt = 0$ in (\ref{eq_gain_diff}) which yields